 Stroll through the Ubud market

 One of the things you can’t miss during your stay in Ubud is a visit to the Ubud Market.
 The traditional, local, market where vegetables and other food is sold starts from 3 AM until 8 AM.
-Around 9 AM, the local market changes into the Art Market, mainly focussed on tourist.
-At the Art market they sell everything from handbags, clothes, kitchenware, decorations, paintings, souvenirs and much more.
-The woven round ratan bag, shown on the picture below, became a worldwide fashion item.
-As a result, you will see these hand bags everywhere in Bali!
+Around 9 AM, the local market changes into the Art Market, mainly focussed on tourists.
+At the Art market you can find everything from handbags, clothes, kitchenware, decorations, paintings, souvenirs and much more.

 White water rafting on the Ayung river